 Investing in our common stock involves a high degree of risk.
 Before purchasing our common stock, you should read and consider carefully the following risk factors as well as all other information contained in this report, including our consolidated financial statements and the related notes.
 Each of these risk factors, either alone or taken together, could adversely affect our business, operating results and financial condition, as well as adversely affect the value of an investment in our common stock.
-There may be additional risks that we do not presently know of or that we currently believe are immaterial, which could also impair our business and financial condition, our ability to access capital resources, our results of operations and/or our future growth prospects could be materially and adversely affected and the market price of our common stock could decline.
+There may be additional risks that we do not presently know of or that we currently believe are immaterial, which could also impair our business and financial position.
+If any of the events described below were to occur, our financial condition, our ability to access capital resources, our results of operations and/or our future growth prospects could be materially and adversely affected and the market price of our common stock could decline.
 As a result, you could lose some or all of any investment you may make in our common stock.